SAP-samples/teched2022-AP260/exercises/ex2/README.md

 All good?
 Then let's add a new network to our Hardhat configuration to be able to deploy to a public network.
 As the Ethereum network is very unpredictable with the fee prices we will choose the Polygon blockchain.
 [Polygon is a decentralised Ethereum scaling platform](https://polygon.technology/) and it is fully compatible to Ethereum.
 But has way lower fees, which is great for this workshop.
 The testnet on Polygon is called Mumbai.

-To add this network to our Hardhat configuration, please open the file `hardhat.config.ts` and add the network configuration for `mumbai` - just copy the code below.
+To add this network to our Hardhat configuration, please open the file `hardhat.config.ts` and **replace** the complete content to add the network configuration for `mumbai` - just copy the code below.
 We will next discuss a few things we need to change in this file.

 ```typescript
 import { HardhatUserConfig } from "hardhat/config";